Yamunacharya: Life

 Yamunacharya grew up learning Vedic texts from Rama Misra, and was skilled in the concept of mimamsa.
 According to Sri Vaishnava tradition, as a teenager, he challenged the royal priest of a Pandya king, Akkiyalvan, to a debate.
 Akkiyalvan, when he saw the age of the youth, sarcastically asked "Alavandara?", meaning "Has he come to rule me?".
-He defeated Akkiyalvan by logically proving that Akkiyalvan's mother was barren, the king was not righteous, and the queen unchaste.
+He defeated Akkiyalvan by logically proving that Akkiyalvan's mother was barren, the king was not righteous, and the queen was unchaste.
 The king and queen, impressed that the boy had understood the shortcomings of logic, adopted him.
 The queen hailed the boy as "Alavandar".
 In other versions of the legend, he is given half the kingdom.
 There is no historical record to show his reign, so it is possible that this happened in a small village, rather than the kingdom of Pandya.

 After years of rule, Rama Misra tricked him into visiting the temple of Ranganatha.
-There, he had an epiphany, and gave up the material duties of a king and became a sanyasin, embracing the convention of saranagati.
+There, he had an epiphany, gave up the material duties of a king and became a sanyasin, embracing the convention of saranagati.
 He is believed to have composed the Chatushloki and Strotra Ratna at that spot.
 Rama Misra handed over the reins of Nathamuni's school to him, including the collected Naalayira Divya Prabandham, and offered him the epithet of Yamunacharya.

 After the demise of Alavandar, Srirangam was led by the latter's son Thiruvarangan.
 According to a legend, the deity Ranganatha himself instructed Yamunacharya to go to Kanchipuram and invite Ramanuja to Srirangam.
 He is also regarded to have received the following instructions: